sdattri/MIDAS_Spec_V1/README.md

 The MIDAS API is a Representational State Transfer Application Programming Interface (RESTful API) accessible using any programming language able to create instances of a Hypertext Transfer Protocol (HTTP) Client, HTTP Request and HTTP Response classes.
 Users may develop their own in-house software to connect with the MIDAS RESTful API.
 The requests (calls) and responses should be executed asynchronously.
 Most software for interacting with APIs will allow easy interaction with the MIDAS API.

-The MIDAS REST API and Database are protected by the CEC firewall and data throttling to prevent distributed denial of service (DDoS) attacks (see [Appendix D](appendix-d.md)).
+The MIDAS API and database are protected by the CEC firewall and data throttling to prevent Distributed Denial of Service (DDoS) attacks (see [Appendix D](appendix-d.md)).
 If an error occurs after an API call, the program will send a notification for CEC information technology (IT) staff to fix the issue.

 The MIDAS API is comprised of six endpoints: